Modelling multivariate extreme value distributions via Markov trees: Simulation study

 \subsection{H\"{u}sler--Reiss distribution}

 The H\"{u}sler--Reiss distribution may have a dependence structure linked to a tree, see Example~\ref{eg:HR}.
 Random samples can be generated from either a general H\"{u}sler--Reiss distribution or a structured one.
 Both cases are considered and experiments are based on $300$ repetitions with samples of size $n=1000$.
-The procedure is detailed in Appendix~\ref{subsec:Algorithm}.
+The procedure is detailed in \mdf{Section~S2 of the Supplementary Material}.